mcanlas/improv-living-guide/manuscript/listening.md

 ## Energy as a beachball

 Some scenes have a rhythm (e.g. from the game) and should be executed in tempo, like keeping a beach ball in the air.
 Prevent energy from dying out.
 E.g. "here's my deal" with an implicit invitation of "what's yours" to go around the circle

+## Intimacy

+Peter: the degree to which two people reveal their weaknesses to one another